cmdr2/v8-android/README.md

 6. Use v8 in the native C++ file, which gets called from the Java Android Activity via JNI.

 ## For compiling v8:
+**Tip:** Before compiling your own v8, check other repositories like [](https://github.com/godmodelabs/ejecta-v8) if they have already compiled a new v8 version (and remember to copy the `include` folder as well!).

 0. Build on Ubuntu (or some Linux with ELF and glibc).
 I was on a Mac, so I created a Virtual Machine and used Ubuntu Server for a minimal distro.
 Give it atleast 40 GB of disk (can use dynamic resize).
 1. Follow https://github.com/v8/v8/wiki/Building-from-Source
 2. But before running `v8gen.py`, first run `echo "target_os = ['android']" >> /path/to/workingDir/.gclient && gclient sync`